consensusnetworks/consensus-port/README.md

 ## Deployment

-We use the Docker CLI in our GitHub Actions workflows to build and push our images to [Docker Hub](https://hub.docker.com/r/consensusnetworks/consensus-port).
-Pull requests to `develop` and `master` branches trigger image builds (and eventually tests).
-Pushes to `master` branch trigger image builds and pushes to the registry under the 'latest' and commit hash tags.
-Releases from the `master` branch trigger image builds and pushes to the registry under the 'latest', release number, and commit hash tags.
+We use the following GitHub Actions workflows to test, build and push our images to [our organization](https://hub.docker.com/r/consensusnetworks/consensus-port) on Docker Hub:
+- Pull requests to `develop` and `master` branches trigger image builds (and eventually tests)
+- Pushes to `master` branch trigger image builds and pushes to the registry under the tags **latest** and **{your-commit-hash}**
+- Releases from the `master` branch trigger image builds and pushes to the registry under the tags **latest**, **{your-commit-hash}**, and **{your-release-number}**

-We can then manage our Kubernetes manifests in a separate repository to isolate environment and deployment specific configuration.
-For reference, we included sample Kubernetes manifests that would be used for deploying this Nuxt app to AWS EKS in the `kubernetes` directory.
+We can then manage our Kubernetes clusters and pod manifests in a separate repository to isolate environment configuration from application development.
+For reference, we included sample Kubernetes manifests that would be used in the separate repository to deploy this Nuxt app to a cloud provider managed cluster in the `kubernetes` directory.
+In addition to manifests, the separate repository would cover the following:
+- Kubernetes cluster and managed infrastructure (like a DynamoDB) configuration
+- Environment variables and secrets
+- CI/CD pipelines for deploying integrated application resources to the cluster
+- Helmfiles and Helm charts for organizing common application resources for the cluster

 ## Contributing